augmedonis/redditscrapercsgamble/README.md

-# Reddit CS:GO/CS2 Gambling Research Scraper
+# Reddit CS:GO/CS2 Gambling Research Scraper Vibecoded

 A Python script to scrape Reddit posts from CS:GO/CS2 and gaming subreddits about case opening, gambling, loot boxes, and addiction.
 Data is collected from November 2024 to November 2025 and exported to CSV format.